47degrees/fp-with-arrow-videos/Semigroup-Monoid.md

 import arrow.typeclasses.Monoid
 ```
+^ At this point, we could talk about Monoid type class.
 ^ Monoid is provided on the arrow-typeclasses artifact.
 ^ You can use it as soon as you add it to your build.gradle file.